Circus Class Descriptions & Pre-Reqs

 All Levels Trapeze: In this class, you will learn the various techniques for dance trapeze; along with conditioning, strength, and flexibility exercises.
 This class is for all levels, including beginners.

 Rope / Corde Lisse

 What is Rope?
 Rope, also called Corde Lisse, comes in several styles (braided, twisted, and covered webs).
 You will learn to climb, invert, and move through poses to create sequences.
 As you build strength on the apparatus you will learn harder sequences, drops, and how to harness momentum to create excitement in the air.
 Please note: Rope is a challenging apparatus, and prior aerial experience is highly recommended.

-Prerequisites: French & Russian climbs, Figure 8 footlocks, Hip Keys, ability to invert from the ground unassisted.
+Prerequisites: French & Russian climbs, Figure 8 footlocks, Hip Keys, Inverting in the air.